 And, also, a chinchilla pees less compared to other rodents, but that greatly depends on the amount of water it drinks.

-They poop and pee everywhere and you have to put in extra effort to keep their cages clean and dry.
+Guinea pigs produce a lot more odor.
+They poop and pee everywhere, so you have to put in extra effort to keep their cages clean and dry.

 Chinchilla vs. Guinea Pig Life Expectancy